Submitty/submitty.github.io/_docs/developer/getting_started/vm_install_using_vagrant.md

    ```pwsh
    $Env:NO_SUBMISSIONS
    ```
-8. When the install has completed, you should see the message:
+8. When the installation has completed, you should see the message:
    ```
    #####################################################################